Why is this facility necessary?

 How much will the new facility cost?

-The cost estimate will be determined during the detailed design phase and the development of the business case for the project in late 2020.
+The cost estimate was determined during the detailed design phase and the development of the business case for the project in late 2020, with a total cost of approximately $77 million in its current format.

 When will construction commence?

 There are a number of pre-requisites to construction being able to commence.
 These include securing the government commitment and funding, finalising the design in detail, securing all necessary approvals including environmental approvals and then procuring suitable contractors and resources to complete the works.
-Works would require a minimum of 6 months lead time after an announcement of funding approval before any construction activity can commence.
+Works would require a minimum of six months lead time after an announcement of funding approval before any construction activity can commence.

 How much parking will be available at the facility?

 Parking capacity is being designed around meeting Australian Standards for these types of facilities.
 Parking will include a mix of both boat trailer parking bays and single-vehicle parking bays.
 It is important that capacity is available to deal with busy periods and the current design includes capacity for about 160 trailer parking bays and approximately 80 single car bays.

 What is the maximum size vessel that can use the facility?

 The facility has predominantly been designed around use by trailer boats.
 Vessels in this category are predominantly in the 5 to 8 metres range, noting vessels up to about 10 metres are sometimes trailered.

 There will also be the opportunity for larger visiting vessels to utilise the jetties for passenger transfer subject to vessel length, draft and state of the tide.
 Investigations are currently contemplating a maximum upper limit for visiting vessels that would be no more than about 20 metres.

 What materials will be used to construct the facility?

 The sheltering structures, including the breakwater arms on the boat ramp and the offshore (detached breakwater), are likely to be constructed from rock, while the ramp itself will be formed using concrete panels.
 The detailed design phase of the project will also consider alternative construction materials where improved performance, aesthetics or functionality can be achieved.

 What facilities and amenities will be included at the facility?